 It's no surprise that video marketing is gaining popularity ever since Youtube, Vine, Instagram, and other social media outlets made sharing and production so easy.
 Luckily for the marketing industry, video content can be a great way to capitalize on attracting new leads, connecting with your visitors, or engaging valued customers.

-Tags: Social Media Marketing, internet marketing tips, content marketing, content, Instagram video, content marketing campaign, Web Marketing, Inbound Marketing, Video, Video Marketing, visual content, inbound marketing tips, video on Instagram
+Topics: Social Media Marketing, internet marketing tips, content marketing, content, Instagram video, content marketing campaign, Web Marketing, Inbound Marketing, Video, Video Marketing, visual content, inbound marketing tips, video on Instagram

 There are plenty of ways to drive your inbound marketing campaign straight into the ground.
 Yes, we're starting off this post a little on the negative side of things; hey it's Monday, we need our afternoon caffeine, and we promise to swing it back up to Hubspot-happy by the end, so humor us for now.
 Anyways, you could send spammy e-mails to unsuspecting bystanders, rip off other marketers' content, keyword stuff, and the list goes on.
 Above all else however, there is one thing that will absolutely doom your inbound marketing from the beginning: failing to create your buyer personas.

 Hubspot has stated that every marketing action you make should be dictated by your buyer personas.
 You know how much we love Hubspot, (check out why here) and we think this statement is probably one of the smartest they've made.
 Why?
 Because valuable content is at the core of inbound marketing.
 One of the determining factors of its value will be how useful it is.
 If you don't know who your buyer personas are, then how are you going to produce content that is useful to them?